jialuechen/torchquant/README.md

 </div>

-TorchQuantlib is a comprehensive derivatives pricing library built on top of PyTorch's automatic differentiation and GPU/TPU/MPS acceleration.
+TorchQuant is a comprehensive derivatives pricing library built on top of PyTorch's automatic differentiation and GPU/TPU/MPS acceleration.
 It is a differentiable pricing framework with high-accuracy of numerical methods.
 It provides comprehensive tools for asset pricing, risk management, and model calibration.

 ## Advantages